 Prior to being named interim head coach on Sept.
-26, 2022, Key served as the Yellow Jackets’ assistant head coach/offensive line coach/run game coordinator for three-plus seasons.
-In his four seasons at his alma mater, Georgia Tech’s run game has produced an all-American, three all-Atlantic Coast Conference honorees and finished in the top half of the ACC in rushing offense twice.
-Key has also mentored a pair of all-ACC offensive linemen.
+26, 2022, Key served as Georgia Tech’s assistant head coach/offensive line coach/run game coordinator for three-plus seasons.
+In four total seasons at his alma mater prior to taking over as head coach on permanent basis, Tech’s run game produced an all-American, three all-Atlantic Coast Conference honorees and finished in the top half of the ACC in rushing offense twice.
+He also mentored a pair of all-ACC offensive linemen.

 Key was a four-year starter at guard for the Yellow Jackets from 1997-2000.
 He was a team captain and all-ACC performer as a senior and graduated from Tech in 2001 with a management degree.
 He and his wife, Danielle, have a daughter, Harper.